Effecting a Takeover

 • Absence of legislative or judicial impediments – No enactment of any legislation that would prevent or interfere with the transactions or commencement of any judicial or administrative proceedings seeking to prevent consummation of the transaction.

-• No material adverse changes – Absence of material adverse changes in the business, financial condition or results of operations of the target company.
+• No material adverse effects – Absence of any material adverse effects on the business, financial condition or results of operations of the target public company.

 • Effectiveness of registration statement – Where the consideration consists of or includes shares, effectiveness of a registration statement filed with the SEC to register such shares, and the absence of any stop order suspending the effectiveness of the registration statement.